 Today you’ll depart the USA on your transatlantic overnight flight to Cairo, Egypt.

-After breakfast, visit the Temple of Horus in Edfu which is dedicated to Horus, the falcon- headed god.
+After breakfast, visit the Temple of Horus in Edfu which is dedicated to Horus, the falcon-headed god.
 Not only is this the best preserved ancient temple in Egypt, but it is the second largest after Karnak.
 In the afternoon, sail to Kom Ombo, a pleasant agricultural town and home to many Nubians.
-Visit the unusual Temple of Kom Ombo dedicated to both Horus and the Crocodile God Sobek.
+Visit the unusual Temple of Kom Ombo dedicated to both Horus and the crocodile god Sobek.
 After re-embarking, the ship sails for Aswan.
+Relax on the Sun Deck as you cruise along the Nile.
+This afternoon, enjoy a cooking class onboard.
 Meals: B, L, D